aseradyn/flagon-with-a-dragon/pages/webdev/simple-php-router.md

 If you want to process or handle another type of file, you can write a new array and add it to the router pretty quickly.

 Have fun!

-[^1]: .htaccess files only work on Apache servers.
-Most basic PHP sites have been traditionally hosted on Linux Apache (classic LAMP stack = Linux Apache MySQL PHP), though I understand that may be changing.
-Being cheap, and not much interested in managing my own infrastructure, I have not worked with IIS or Nginx.
-I believe you can do something similar with config files on those servers.